Due to the developing situation regarding Covid-19, the German Embassy is currently only processing national visa for

-We ask for your understanding for this measure and apologize for the inconveniences.
+We kindly ask for your understanding for the measures taken and apologize for any inconveniences caused.

 A national, long-term visa permits you to stay in Germany as a resident.
 This type of visa will also enable you to travel freely within all member states of the Schengen Treaty while residing in Germany for the following purpose:

 Citizens of Australia, Canada, Israel, Korea (Republic of), Japan, New Zealand or the United States of America can apply for a residence and work permit after arriving in Germany.
 However, you will not be permitted to work until a work permit has been granted by the relevant authorities.
 If you intend to commence working immediately upon arrival in Germany, you must apply for a residence and work permit from the German embassy in the country of your current residency.

 Since August 1, 2018 close family members (i.e. spouses, unmarried minors and parents of minors) of persons with subsidiary protection status living in Germany can apply for a visa for the purpose of family reunification.
 Family members who wish to do so may register here for an appointment to súbmit their visa application.
 For further information please visit the website of the Federal Office for Migration and Refugees.